Flickdm/tianocore-wiki.github.io/Shell FAQ.md

 tools in BaseTools CRC32 and LZMA compression.
 By looking a these examples a signing tool can also be used.

-### When is signing done and what about PEI and DXE signature checks.
+### When is signing done and what about PEI and DXE signature checks

 It is done at Build time, but it is possible to sign at boot time.
 For PEI and DXE signature checks it is possible as long as they are build